 If you’ve lost one or more teeth, dentures are no longer the only treatment option available.
-Due to advances in dental techniques, other treatment options include partial dentures, full dentures, dental implants and dental implant-supporting removable overdentures or fixed bridges (ie implant-supported overdentures and implant-supported fixed bridges).
+Due to advances in dental techniques, other treatment options include bridges, partial dentures, full dentures, dental implants and dental implant-supporting removable overdentures or fixed bridges (ie implant-supported overdentures and implant-supported fixed bridges).
 Losing one or more teeth can not only make you feel self-conscious about smiling or laughing, but it can also have an impact on your oral health.
 If you’ve got a gap in your teeth, the healthy teeth either side can move and become crooked.
 Missing teeth can also result in difficulties and discomfort when you chew food or speak.

 Pros and Cons of dentures

 Remember those ghastly-looking dentures your grandparents kept overnight in a glass on their bedside table?
 You’ll be pleased to know dental technology has greatly improved the look and feel of today’s dentures.
 Removable conventional dentures are designed to look like your natural teeth.
 Aria Dental’s removable dentures are custom designed to improve the fullness of your mouth.
 Our range of dentures include:

 - Partial dentures: Are removable and replace several missing teeth in your lower or upper jaw.